What Should be Considered Before Agreeing to a Section 20?

 - Emergency Protection Order – these Court Orders are rare and will only be made when a social worker believes a child is at immediate risk of actual harm and needs to be removed to a place of safety.

-It is also possible that the police may intervene and place the child under Police Protection – in what they consider to be suitable accommodation for up to 72 hours.
+- It is also possible that the police may intervene and place the child under Police Protection – in what they consider to be suitable accommodation for up to 72 hours.

 It is important that you consider these implications before deciding to refuse a Section 20 agreement.
 Our Care Proceedings Solicitors have expertise in this area and can help you make a decision that will be in your child’s best interest.

-How can our Care Proceedings Solicitor Help?
+How can our Care Proceedings Solicitors Help?

 Whilst social workers have a duty to make sure you have the information and ability to give consent to a Section 20 agreement, you are also entitled to seek legal advice before making a decision.

-Our Care Proceedings Solicitors will use their experience to make sure you are informed of each potential outcome before proceeding any further.
+Our Child Care Solicitors will use their experience to make sure you are informed of each potential outcome before proceeding any further.
 We will listen to your situation and work to get the best outcome for you.